JuliusDeBoer/Astranyx/README.md

 - [ ] Windowing system
   - [ ] Linux support
-    - [-] Wayland
+    - [ ] Wayland
-      - [X] Creating a wayland
+      - [X] Creating a window
-      - [ ] Window decorations
+      - [ ] Support `xdg-decoration`
     - [ ] Xorg
   - [ ] Windows support
 - [ ] Vulkan rendering
 - [ ] CMS
 - [ ] Finishing TODO

-Im gonna do window decorations once `zxdg_decoration_manager_v1` or something like it will actually be usable.
-Until then you can enjoy the minimalism.
+Once Gnome will actually support `xdg-decoration` I will look at supporting it again.
+Until then I'll just complain about how terrible it is for them to not support SSD.
+Idiots...

 ## Why not C?